 36. Live within your means – this makes life so much easier and stress free!

 37. Always keep your car half full or above of petrol.
-You’ll never have to worry about filling it in a hurry.
+You’ll never have to worry about filling it then in a hurry.

 38. Put a ‘No Junk Mail’ sign on your letterbox or just recycle it as soon as it comes into the house.